AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 **Note:** The following prices are for reference only.
 The actual prices displayed on the buy page prevails.

 The unit price of pay-as-you-go instances that are of the ecs.c5.large instance type and located in the China \(Shanghai\) region is USD 0.62/hour.
 A discount of 57.8% off is provided for the instances after you purchase a three-year general-purpose savings plan by using the All Upfront payment option.
-Assume that an hourly commitment ofUSD 10 is selected.
+Assume that an hourly commitment of USD 10 is selected.
 In this case, the number of ecs.c5.large instances that can be deducted per hour is calculated based on the following formula: 10/\(0.62 × 0.422\) = 38.22.

 ## How does a savings plan work when the number of instances that can be deducted is not an integer?